"I Hate Being A Nurse." I Get it, And It Doesn't Have To Be This Way.

 It’s the kind of thing you’ll make jokes about with your colleagues in a moment of dark humor tomorrow.
 It’s also a red flag that something is off here.

-That's a cute little anecdote, but according to a recent estimate there are more than 5 million nurses in the US.
-Depending on which study you consult, somewhere between 500,000 and a million aren’t working in the field.
-The profession is in crisis because the American healthcare system is down about a million nurses
+It’s a cute little anecdote, but according to a recent estimate there are more than 5 million nurses in the US.
+Depending on which study you consult, somewhere between 500,000 and about a million aren’t working in the field.
+The profession is in crisis because the American healthcare system is down about a million nurses.

 Of nurses who left their jobs in 2018, 30% said they did it because of burnout.
 That was pre-Covid, and we know things have gotten much worse.
 We’re struggling.